victors1681/dgii-ecf/README.md

 The method `authenticate` will perform two API requests:
 - Get the initial XML called `SEED`
 - After getting the seed, the method will sign the document using `Signature` and will make another API request to get the access token
+- buyerHost?: string Optional parameter, allow to use the same method to perform authentication againt a buyer authorized to receive eCF `const tokenData = await auth authenticate('https://ecf.dgii.gov.do/Testecf/emisorreceptor');`

 `auth.authenticate` return an optional object with the token and expiration, however, internally the token gets set into the header of every following request, `Authorization: access token`.